Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 Broker Misconduct – Vincent Camarda & James McArthur

 Vincent Camarda (CRD#: 2463703) has one of the more extensive regulatory records among brokers tied to IBN.
 FINRA BrokerCheck lists 23 disclosure events, including numerous customer complaints and arbitration awards.
 Allegations against Camarda include negligence, breach of fiduciary duty, and unsuitable recommendations.
 Many claims are tied to high-risk products such as GWG L Bonds, GPB Capital, and Par Funding.
-His disciplinary record includes millions of dollars in arbitration awards and SEC charges, underscoring ongoing supervisory and compliance failures.
+In April 2026, Camarda pleaded guilty to criminal securities fraud and investment adviser fraud tied to a separate $160 million scheme and faces up to 20 years in prison, in addition to the civil SEC charges described above.

 James McArthur (CRD#: 2797856), a former compliance officer and IBN representative, also has a troubling history.
 BrokerCheck reportedly lists 14 customer complaints totaling over $18 million.
 Allegations include negligence, failure to supervise, and breach of fiduciary duty.
-Like Camarda, McArthur was charged by the SEC in the Par Funding case, further highlighting supervisory lapses within IBN and its associated advisers.
+McArthur resigned from IBN in June 2022 amid the Par Funding allegations and is currently barred from associating with any FINRA member firm; a second indefinite suspension was ordered in October 2025 after he failed to respond to FINRA information requests and satisfy an unpaid $1.4 million arbitration award.
+He was named alongside Camarda in the SEC’s April 2026 civil complaint over the $138 million private equity fund scheme.

 Risks for Investors

-- Exposure to fraudulent schemes such as Par Funding, GWG L Bonds, and GPB Capital.
+• Exposure to fraudulent schemes such as Par Funding, GWG L Bonds, GPB Capital, and the Camarda Funds.

 Recovery Options – FINRA Arbitration vs. Class Action